 - Be cautious while making amends.
 You may end up speaking to toxic people that have also hurt you.
 You must be strongly rooted in your recovery and sobriety before approaching these people.

 - Your fellow recovery peers and support network at your rehab center will be your best resource during this time.
 Not only can they empathize, but they are also here to support you.
 Be honest about your feelings and thoughts.
 Don’t hold back from expressing how you feel and you’ll be able to cope through any discomfort.
+You may also soon come to forgive yourself in this process.

 We’re Here to Guide You Through It All